grafana/alloy/docs/sources/collect/datadog-traces-metrics.md

 ## Run {{% param "PRODUCT_NAME" %}}

 The `otelcol.receiver.datadog` component is experimental.
-In order to run it, you need to start {{< param "PRODUCT_NAME" >}} with additional command line flags:
+To use this component, you need to start {{< param "PRODUCT_NAME" >}} with additional command line flags:

    ```bash
    alloy run config.alloy --stability.level=experimental